JohananCS/JohananCS.github.io/essays/radgrad.md

   </blockquote>
 </figure>
 <p>
-This not only makes me as a user and student cared about, but also supported with a community and team in my endeavors and goals.
+This not only makes me as a user and student cared about but also supported by a community and team in my endeavors and goals.
 </p>
 <h2>Take away</h2>